glenjasper/thesis/README.md

-# Supplementary material for the thesis.
+# Supplementary material for the thesis

 ## Chapter I